 The Lobkowicz Collections

 The Lobkowicz Collections draws its significance from its comprehensive nature, which reflects the cultural, social, political, and economic life of Central Europe for centuries.
-Highlights include world-famous paintings by Bruegel, Canaletto, Cranach, Rubens, and Velázquez, Medieval and Renaissance works of art and exceptional decorative arts, such as the largest surviving Delft dinner service in the world (c.
-1685).
-The Collections has one of the largest and finest private libraries still intact in Central Europe, showcasing 15th-century Albrecht Dürer woodcuts and a rare, 9th-century gospel book.
-An unparalleled collection of musical instruments, and printed editions of scores, parts, and libretti, is crowned by hand-annotated manuscripts and correspondences by many of the world's greatest composers, including Haydn, Mozart, and Beethoven.
+Highlights include world-famous paintings by Bruegel, Canaletto, Cranach, Rubens, and Velázquez, Medieval and Renaissance works of art, exceptional arms and armor, and ceramics, such as the largest-surviving 17th-century Delft dinner service in the world.
+The Collections also include the oldest, largest, and finest private library in Central Europe, housing such rare relics as a 9th-century Gospel Book and a 15th-century edition of The Apocalypse illustrated with exquisite Albrecht Dürer woodcuts.
+An unparalleled collection of musical instruments, manuscripts, and printed editions of scores, parts, and libretti dating from the 17th–19th centuries, is crowned by hand-annotated works by many of the world’s greatest composers and musicians, including Mozart and Beethoven.

 The Lobkowicz Collections are comprised of approximately 1,500 paintings, including iconic images by Pieter Bruegel the Elder and Canaletto; the finest collection of Spanish Renaissance portraits outside Madrid and Vienna; representative works by Veronese, Velázquez, Rubens, Bellotto, and Cranach; Central European portraits by Hans von Aachen and the School of Prague; Dutch, Flemish and German genre paintings; and almost 50 paintings and watercolors of Lobkowicz residences by Croll.